 The British Council offers the IELTS academic test on 48 pre-determined dates, while the General Training test occurs about 24 times a year.
-These are usually on a Saturday or a Thursday.
+These are global dates on which the test is held in different countries including Singapore.
+These dates are also usually on a Saturday or a Thursday.
 Computer-Based tests are available 3 times a day for the entire year, except for public holidays.
 Places are available on a first-come-first-served basis.
 The speaking test can be booked on the same afternoon or within a 7-day window

 The day on which you take your IELTS test can also have an effect on your score.
 Therefore it is important to consider all possible factors before you book your exam with the IDP.
 I’ve written this article to provide you with all the facts about choosing the best date to take the IELTS exam

 When is the Best Time to Book Your Test?